 In the same way you access Facebook in China, it takes a little bit of creativity and a little bit of patience, but being able to share your experiences on Instagram can be worth the effort.

 Oh yea, and don’t forget to check out all the other great Instagram profiles from China users for inspiration!

-Were you able to use Instagram while traveling in China?
+Were you able to use Instagram in China during your travels?
 How did it go for you?
 Let me know in the comments below.